nicolastolosa/AirBnbModel/README.md

 usage
 ----------------

-- Package and its dependencies, can be installed by running "setup.py".
-- Once installed, all functionallity of the model can be accessed through cmd, running
+- All functionallity of the model can be accessed through cmd, running
-  $python -m AirBnbModel --task {taskname} --mode
+  >>> $python -m AirBnbModel --task {taskname} --mode
 - Further help on the features and usage of the package can be found by running
   $pydoc AirBnbModel
 - Further help on the features and usage of the submodules can be found by running